What is Koolova?

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

 How to protect yourself from ransomware infections?

 Browse the web and download/install or update software with care.
 Do not open irrelevant email attachments that are sent from unknown or suspicious senders.
 Keep your software updated but do this using implemented, official tools that are provided by software developers.
 Download software using official and trustworthy websites, and direct links.

 Text presented in Koolova ransomware message:

 Hello, I'm nice Jigsaw or more commonly known as Jigsaws twin.